Eats 'n Drinks

 - Oct 7, 2022

-- 8 min read
+- 9 min read

 Some of our favorite Palm Springs haunts are below, in no particular order.
 Which we think adds to the charm.
 One suggestion: download The Infatuation restaurant review app (or go to their website).
 It has a couple of good guides to Palm Springs eateries, as part of their LA section.

 This is exactly a mile away, so definitely walkable when it’s not summer.
 As the name suggests it’s a pup-friendly bar and restaurant, with a nicely done outside seating area and atrium, zoned for canines.
 The restaurant does dinner and weekend brunch.
 We usually go for cocktails ‘n apps during their happy hour.
 Excellent value cocktails and beer during this time and the apps are the best thing on the menu in our opinion.
 Truffle fries!
 And they do puppy bowls for Archie & Co.
-His go-to is the medium meatloaf bowl.
+His go-to is the TV dinner!

 Superb sushi spot, if a tad expensive.
 Outside in the summer can be a bit of nightmare as you are seated in converted shipping containers that look cool but retain the sun’s heat deep into dinner time!
 Try to get a table inside during the summer months.